Adverbs of Frequency

 I / you / we / they

-I have spoken.
+have spoken.

-I have not spoken.
+have not spoken.

-Have I spoken?
+I spoken?

 he / she / it

-He has spoken.
+has spoken.

-He has not spoken.
+has not spoken.

-Has he spoken?
+he spoken?

 8.3.
-Exceptions in Spelling when Adding ed
+Exceptions in Spelling when Adding ‘ed’

-Exceptions in spelling when adding ed
+in spelling when adding ed

 Example